 - However, Allow access to root user account

 - Add other users access to the ssh key

 - Add listening address e.t.c

-I hope you have found this tutorial helpful and easy to understand.
+I hope you have found this tutorial on how to perform SSH key-based authentication in Linux helpful and easy to understand.